What is hip replacement?

 - Infections

-- Persistent pain and stiffness of joint
+- Persistent pain and stiffness of the joint

 - Damage to the blood vessels, nerves, and tendons around the knee joint